-- (3) (a) Any vacancy on the Council arising from any of the circumstances referred to in subsection (1) or (2), or caused by the death of any member, must be filled in the same manner in terms of section 7 as the person who has vacated his or her office or has died, as the case may be, had been appointed or elected, as the case may be, to such office. - (b) If any designated or elected member has vacated his or her office or has died and the Vice-Chancellor of the University of Namibia or the profession concerned, as the case may be, fails or refuses to designate or elect within a reasonable period of time a member to the Council as contemplated in paragraph (a), the Minister may appoint, at his or her discretion and in writing, any person as such a member. - (c) Any appointment made in terms of paragraph (b) is regarded to have been properly made in terms of the relevant provisions of section 7. - (d) A person filling an office which had been vacated, as described in paragraph (a) or (b), must meet the relevant qualifications relating to members as set out in section 8. - (e) The term of office of a member of the Council contemplated in paragraph (a) or (b) is for the unexpired portion of the term of office of the member who has vacated his or her office or who has died, as the case may be.
+(b) If any member who is nominated in terms of section 7 has vacated his or her office or has died and the institution concerned fails or refuses to nominate within a reasonable period of time a member to the Council as contemplated in paragraph (a), the Minister may appoint, at his or her discretion and in writing, any person as such a member.

+[paragraph (b) substituted by section 3 of Act 12 of 2018]

+- (c) Any appointment made in terms of paragraph (b) is regarded to have been properly made in terms of the relevant provisions of section 7. - (d) A person filling an office which had been vacated, as described in paragraph (a) or (b), must meet the relevant qualifications relating to members as set out in section 8. - (e) The term of office of a member of the Council contemplated in paragraph (a) or (b) is for the unexpired portion of the term of office of the member who has vacated his or her office or who has died, as the case may be.